-Sydney Van Der Merwe made an immediate impact in his first year on the Bears field hockey sideline in 2013, as he helped improve Missouri State's defense and oversaw the development of two All-MAC selections and two Academic All-MAC picks.
-On the defensive side of the ball, Van Der Merwe helped the Bears reduced their number of goals allowed from 69 in 2012 to 51 in 2013.
+Sydney Van Der Merwe made an immediate impact in his first year on the Bears field hockey sideline in 2013, as he helped improve Missouri State's defense and oversaw the development of two all-MAC selections and two Academic All-MAC picks.
+On the defensive side of the ball, Van Der Merwe helped the Bears reduce their number of goals allowed from 69 in 2012 to 51 in 2013.
 The Bears also placed senior Hillary Lawless and sophomore Charlie Redhead on the all-conference squad, while Redhead joined fellow sophomore Holly Scherer on the all-academic squad.

 Prior to taking the head coach position at Hathaway Brown, Van Der Merwe compiled a wealth of athletic coaching and administrative experience.
 He was assistant field hockey coach from 2007-2008 at Oberlin College in Oberlin, Ohio.

 From 2004-2007, Van Der Merwe served as high performance director and assistant athletics director at Krugersdrop High School in his native South Africa.
 Prior to that, he was a hockey coach with Hockey Wales, the governing body of the sport in Cardiff, United Kingdom.